Most Goldfish diseases are easily prevented, or cured if caught in the early stages. And you don’t need fancy chemicals to cure most of the ailments.

 Add a few plastic plants if the fish is nervous.
 Not plants from your aquarium as some chemicals such as Methylene Blue dye anything they contact (including skin and clothing…so be warned).

-Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter).
+Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter) over 12 hours.
 Goldfish can stand quite brackish water if the change is made slowly.

-I highly recommend adding some API Stress Coat®.
+I highly recommend adding some API Stress Coat® Water Conditioner.
 It contains Aloe Vera which covers the fish in a protective coating.
 It has several other benefits such as removing chlorine from the water and detoxifying any heavy metals present.

 Don’t feed the sick fish at this stage.